 By this time, as I walked (slumped) into my first Alexander Technique lesson, my neck pain was debilatating.
-My neurosurgeon had already told me that he wanted to “give it six more weeks” before we scheduled the operation on my neck to repair the pinched nerve leading to my hand.
-I was thinking that I would probably have the surgery, but I recently heard of the Alexander Technique and wanted to give it a try.
+My neurosurgeon had already told me that he wanted to “give it six more weeks” before we scheduled the operation on my neck to repair the pinched nerve.
+Although I was thinking that I would probably have the surgery, I had recently heard of the Alexander Technique and wanted to give it a try.
 I walked into the lesson with the faint hope of being cured or ‘fixed’.
 I walked out knowing that I could fix myself.
 What I was shown was logical, simple, precise, and practical.

 In 2000 I enrolled in the American Center for the Alexander Technique (ACAT) teacher training course in New York City.
 In addition to my training I dedicated countless hours practicing, studying, and reading about the Alexander Technique.
 ACAT’s training consists of attending school three hours per day, five days per week, for three years.

 -Certified Professional Coach (CPC).
 Coaching has proven invaluable in helping my Alexander Technique students incorporate the Alexander Technique into their lives.

 I have taught the Alexander Technique in the following facilities: